Call to order

 Record of public meeting

 - The Management Group concluded their meeting at 8pm and welcomed a number of members of the public to an open conversations about their concerns, suggestions and ideas.
 MH gave an abbreviated summary of the meeting just held.
-A record of this conversation will be published in due course.
+The following questions and additional points were raised

 Date of next meeting 13 August 2019